skip to main content

 Observe animals from a distance, and don’t disturb their habitat — for your safety, and for theirs.

-ski lift Arial view of surfers family next to a waterfall fall foliage
+ski lift people canoeing in a lake with mountains in background family next to a waterfall fall foliage

 Winter activities in NH